-- Passport to Careers Guide: Passport information for students and providers. - WSAC's Passport website: general overview and policy information about the Passport to Careers program. - Portal for Financial Aid Administrators - WASFA: financial aid application for undocumented individuals. - Ready, Set, Grad: student and family information about state financial aid programs.
+- Passport to Careers Guide: Passport information for students and providers. - WSAC's Passport website: general overview and policy information about the Passport to Careers program and student, family, and adult supporter information about WSAC financial aid programs. - Portal for Financial Aid Administrators - WASFA: financial aid application for undocumented individuals. - Ready, Set, Grad: student and family information about state financial aid programs.
+The Ready, Set, Grad website is scheduled for elimination and the content on this website is being transferred to the WSAC Passport website mentioned above.